canvasxyz/canvas/docs/ref/model.md

 | `@relation[]` | One-to-many reference to the primary keys of another model.
 Stored as a separate table internally.
 Foreign keys are not enforced. |

 Any property may be made nullable by adding a `?` to the end of the property type.
-Nullable properties must be provided as `null` when a database record is initialized using `db.create` or `db.set`.
+Nullable properties must be provided as `null` when a database record is initialized using `db.create` or `db.set` - they aren't *optional*.

 Additionally, each database table can specify these special properties: